|

 At the opening of Unitarian Universalist worship services,

-chalice has become a well-known symbol of our denomination.
+flaming chalice has become a well-known symbol of our

-It unites our members in worship and symbolizes the spirit
+denomination.
+It unites our members in worship and

-and the flame were brought together as a Unitarian symbol
+chalice and the flame were brought together as a Unitarian

-by an Austrian artist, Hans Deutsch, in 1941.
-Living in Paris
+symbol by an Austrian artist, Hans Deutsch, in 1941.
+Living

-during the 1930's, Deutsch drew critical cartoons of Adolf
+in Paris during the 1930's, Deutsch drew critical cartoons

-Hitler.
-When the Nazis invaded Paris in 1940, he abandoned
+of Adolf Hitler.
+When the Nazis invaded Paris in 1940, he

-all he had and fled to the south of France, then to Spain,
+abandoned all he had and fled to the south of France, then

-and finally, with an altered passport, into Portugal.
+to Spain, and finally, with an altered passport, into

 There,